einarGit/flypulator/README.md

 ```
 source ~/catkin_ws/devel/setup.bash
 ```
-To do sourcing permanently, edit the .bashrc file with `gedit ~/.bashrc` and add the source command from above (`source ~/catkin_ws/devel/setup.bash`).
-Note that you have to start a new terminal to apply the changes.
+To do sourcing permanently, edit the .bashrc file with `gedit ~/.bashrc` and add the source command from above (`source ~/catkin_ws/devel/setup.bash`). *Note that you have to start a new terminal to apply the changes*.
 You can check if it has worked by trying to locate your package using `rospack find sliding_mode_controller`.

 So by now, the packages are located at `~/catkin_ws/src/flypulator_tracking_control/trajectory_generator` and `~/catkin_ws/src/flypulator_tracking_control/sliding_mode_controller`.